Skip to content

 Journaling Prompts:

-1. Where are you experiencing frustration with God’s timeline in your life?
-What might change if you viewed this waiting through a divine perspective?
+1. Where are you experiencing frustration with God’s timeline; what might change if you viewed this waiting through a divine perspective?

 2. How have past seasons of waiting ultimately produced strengths or capacities you wouldn’t have developed otherwise?